drakh/Xli/README.md

 Windows users need a way to execute unix shell scripts.
 This can be done using i.e. [MSYS](http://www.mingw.org/wiki/MSYS).

 Uno users can use the *Uno Native Build environment* provided by Outracks, containing both CMake, MSYS and the Android NDK.
-Open `start.bat`, type `bash -li` to get a bash shell, then follow the instructions given above.
+Open `start.bat`, type `bash -li` to get a unix shell, then follow the instructions given above.

 ## iOS

 ### Prerequisites

-- CMake (~> 2.8) - Note: 3.0 not supported
+- CMake
 - Xcode with most recent iOS SDK
 - Xcode command line tools
 - OS X (>= 10.7)